 In a recent appearance on the “Real Estate Coach Uncensored” show with Bernice Ross and Greg McDaniel, our very own Rob Chrane, CEO of Down Payment Resource, discussed the different types of down payment programs available and how they represent an opportunity for real estate agents and loan officers to expand their client portfolio.

-- Myth #1 – They’re only for first time buyers: Over a third of the programs don’t have a first-time homebuyer requirement.
+- Over a third of the down payment programs don’t have a first-time homebuyer requirement.
 Further, previous homeowners who haven’t owned a home for at least 3 years can qualify as first-time buyers.

-- Myth #2 – A 20% down payment is always better: Many of the programs offer a variety of down payment options which can keep prospective borrowers from draining their savings accounts, thus giving them more liquidity to handle the many unexpected costs that come with home ownership.
+- Many of the programs offer a variety of down payment options which can keep prospective borrowers from draining their savings accounts, thus giving them more liquidity to handle the many unexpected costs that come with home ownership.
 In fact, a study by JP Morgan Chase showed that borrowers with at least 3 mortgage payment equivalents of liquidity had lower default rates than those who had more equity, but less liquidity.

-- Myth #3 – Buyers using down payment programs are considered less appealing: Industry professionals well-versed in these programs say that it can be just the opposite, since several of these programs cover closing costs – fees that prospective buyers often asks sellers to cover.
+- Industry professionals well-versed in these programs say that it can be just the opposite, since several of these programs cover closing costs – fees that prospective buyers often asks sellers to cover.
 Also, since nearly all down payment programs require homebuyer education, these buyers are more knowledgeable about the process and expenses surrounding homeownership.

 As a continuation of our efforts to educate and inform, we celebrated Homeownership Month with our first ever homebuyer webinar.
 The overwhelming response proved that buyers are eager to learn more about homeownership and the role down payment assistance may play in that process.